ogdendavis/saratogaspringsdoodles/src/cms/litters/loli-and-tbd.md

 colors: ""
 date: 2021-10-09T06:00:00.000Z
 ---
 Coming in fall 2021.
 This will be Loli Pops retirement litter.
+We are very excited for this pairing, Loli has had great puppies and is a great mama to them.
+We are a little sad that this will be her last litter but are excited to have her living with us in our home :)